Married... with Children season 3

 This is a list of episodes for the third season (1988–89) of the television series Married... with Children.
-The season aired on Fox from November 6, 1988 to May 21, 1989.
+The season aired on Fox from November 6, 1988, to May 21, 1989.

 The third season marked an increase in the show's popularity, based on Terry Rakolta's moral campaign against the show, which began after the episode "Her Cups Runneth Over", in which Al and Steve go to a lingerie store in search of Peggy's favorite bra, which had been discontinued.
-Michael Faustino makes his second guest appearance.
+Michael Faustino, David Faustino's brother, makes his second guest appearance in the episode "Life's a Beach".
 During the season, the show became the first on Fox to achieve a quarter share of viewership.

 The episode "I'll See You in Court" was withdrawn from airing at the time.
 In the episode, Al and Peggy Bundy unintentionally have a sex tape filmed of themselves at a motel and attempt to sue the motel owner.
 Fox chose not to air the episode surrounding other controversies related to the show, and "I'll See You in Court" did not air until 2002 when FX acquired the rights to reruns of Married... with Children.
 It was aired for the first time as a "lost episode" on June 18, 2002.